AplaProject/apla-docs-en/introduction/api2.rst

 * *signature* - hex signature of the *forsign* value, which was obtained from prepare.
 * *time* - time, returned by prepare.
 * *pubkey* - hex public key of the contract signer.
 Note, that if the public key is already stored in the keys table of the current ecosystem, it is not necessary to pass it.
+* *[vde]* - specify *true*, if you call smart-contract from VDE params.
+In the other case you don't need to specify this parameter.

 .. code::